PyO3/pyo3/guide/src/class.md

 ## Callable object

 To specify custom `__call__` method for custom class, call method needs to be annotated with `#[call]` attribute.
-Arguments of the method are speficied same as for instance method.
+Arguments of the method are specified same as for instance method.

 ```rust
 #[py::methods]